Separating Quantum and Classical Advice with Good Codes: Introduction

 \section{Introduction}

-We study the question of whether quantum proofs and advice provide more power than their classical counterparts.
-In the language of complexity theory, we consider whether the classes $\QMA$ and $\QCMA$, and $\BQP/\qpoly$ and $\BQP/\poly$, are distinct.
-These questions, first posed by \cite{AN02} (for proofs) and \cite{NY04} (for advice), have been long-standing open problems in the field of quantum complexity theory.
+We study the fundamental question of whether quantum proofs and advice are more powerful than their classical counterparts.
+In the language of complexity theory, we consider whether the complexity classes $\QMA$~\cite{Kit97} and $\QCMA$~\cite{AN02}, two quantum generalizations of $\NP$ with quantum and classical proofs respectively, are distinct; and whether the complexity classes $\BQP/\qpoly$ and $\BQP/\poly$, two generalization of $\BQP$ with quantum and classical advice respectively, are distinct.